-The front passenger air bag status light \(\mathbb{g} \) is located on the instrument panel.
-After the ignition switch is placed in the "ON" position, the front passenger air bag status light illuminates for about 7 seconds and then turns off or operates depending on the front passenger seat occupied status.
+The front passenger air bag status light sight is located on the instrument panel.
+After the ignition switch is placed in the "ON" position, the front passenger air bag status light illuminates for about 7 seconds and then turns off or illuminates depending on the front passenger seat occupied status.
 The light operates as follows:

-- Passenger's seat occupied by a small adult, child or child restraint as outlined in this section: The light illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied passenger seat and the passenger meets the conditions outlined in this section: The light is OFF to indicate that the front passenger air bag is operational.
+- Unoccupied passenger seat: The & light is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Passenger's seat occupied by a small adult, child or child restraint as outlined in this section: The 鑬 light illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied passenger seat and the passenger meets the conditions outlined in this section: The Killight is OFF to indicate that the front passenger air bag is operational.